eduardgargui/eduardgargui/README.md

 Administrative professional with a growing focus on data analysis, interested in working with data to extract clear and practical insights.
 Currently developing Python-based data analysis skills and creating useful visualizations.
 - 🌱 I’m currently learning ...
   - SQL
-  - Mastering Python for data analytics
+  - Improving Python for data analysis
-  - Power Bi
+  - Power BI
 - ✔ Ask me about anything, I am happy to help and connect
-- 📫 Reach out to me at: <a href="egarciaguillen@hotmail.com">egarciaguillen@hotmail.com</a>
+- 📫 Reach out to me at: <a href="mailto:egarciaguillen@hotmail.com">egarciaguillen@hotmail.com</a>

 ## My Skills 🛠️